Blog

 • Automatic transfers scheduled for payday

-• Splitting your pay through your employer payroll system
+• Splitting income through your employer payroll system

 • Bank apps that support goal-based savings